 National Bank Notes

 There were two different types of 1929 series $20 National Bank Notes- Type 1 and Type 2.
 Both types look similar so you need to look closely.
-The only difference is that Type 2 bills have the bank and charter number on the lower left and upper right of Hamilton's portrait.
+The only difference is that Type 2 bills have the bank charter number on the lower left and upper right of Jackson's portrait.

 The value will mainly depend on the type and the bill's condition.